NSEA Legislative Update: April 23, 2014

-Vote by Mail in the Nebraska Primary Election
+Vote by Mail for the Nebraska Primary Election

 1. Make sure you are registered to vote.
 If not, complete this form and deliver to your local clerk or election commissioner by April 25.

-2. Next fill out and sign this form.
+2. Next, complete and sign the form.
 You must mail this form in time to be received by your county clerk or election commissioner on Wednesday, May 7.

-3. Mail it today to your local clerk or election commissioner.
-Click here to find the address.
+3. Mail the form today to your local clerk or election commissioner.
+Click here to find their address.

 Full details for registration and early voting: http://www.nsea.org/nebraska-early-voter

 NSEA's legislative goals for the 2014 session of the Nebraska Legislature included enhancing the state's investment in public education to ensure strong schools, strong communities and a strong economy.
 In support of these goals, NSEA targeted specific areas for its legislative lobbying agenda:

 Provide state and local funding that supports quality public education for every student;

 Maintain prudent management and funding of the state school employees’ retirement plan;